USER MANUAL

 The Folder Tree (The Interactive Table)

-The heart of the Add Folder portal is the Folder Tree, an expandable table that mirrors your computer's folder structure exactly.
-When you click the Add Folder button and select a folder, VidVana scans it and displays every folder and subfolder in a hierarchical view.
+The heart of the import portal is the Folder Tree, an expandable table that mirrors your computer's folder structure exactly.
+After VidVana scans your folders — from Add Folder, from the library footer, or from Done on the landing drop queue — every folder and subfolder appears in a hierarchical view.
 The table has six columns designed to give you complete control over what gets imported.

 The Folder Tree (The Interactive Table) screenshot